-Employees are paid every other Friday afternoon at their work stations.
+Employees are paid every other Friday afternoon at their work stations or via direct deposit into their banking account.
 Each paycheck includes earnings for all work performed through the end of the previous payroll period.
 In the event that a regularly scheduled payday falls on a holiday, employees will receive pay on the last day of work before the regularly scheduled payday.